ellenhp/subsim/README.md

 ## Basic Architecture

-MASS is composed of three main components, along with a reverse proxy (envoy) that helps glue everything together).
+MASS is composed of three main components, along with a reverse proxy (envoy) that helps glue everything together.

 ### Substrate